dennssen/OD-Overlay-Template/README.md

 Afterwards download the latest `Overlay.zip` file and the `dennssen.overlayInfo.luau` from the releases page.
 Once the they are downloaded extract the `.zip` files anywhere on your computer and place the `dennssen.overlayInfo.luau` file in the same folder as your Caster Camera script, which should be `Documents/Another-Axiom/A2/Cameras/Behaviours`.

-Alternativly you can download a copy of the source code and extract the `Webpage` directory.
+Alternativly you can download a copy of the source code and extract the `Webpage` directory and the luau file from the source code.

 Now the templates are installed and available for use locally.